Whiteside Institute for Clinical Research

 Promoting, implementing and advancing clinical research since 1996

-The Whiteside Institute for Clinical Research is a joint effort between St. Luke's and the University of Minnesota Medical School Duluth to support patient oriented clinical research with special emphasis in the areas of cancer, lung and heart disease.
-Support for Whiteside Institute research activities also comes from collaboration with both government agencies and pharmaceutical companies.
+The Whiteside Institute for Clinical Research is a joint effort between St. Luke's and the University of Minnesota Medical School, Duluth Campus to support patient-oriented clinical research in the areas of cancer, heart and lung disease.
+Whenever appropriate, patients are offered the opportunity to participate in clinical trials and research studies.

 - To promote and participate in clinical research using new technologies and treatments in order to learn more about normal and abnormal body function and the cause, progression, prevention, treatment and control of human disease